alephium/www/src/content/news/alephium-h1-project-update-1f2076978f00/index.md

 #### New explorer

-We were very keen on adding metrics to the <a href="https://explorer.alephium.org/#/blocks" >explorer.</a> You can now find hashrate, supply, total transactions, total blocks and average block time live on our explorer page.
+We were very keen on adding metrics to the [explorer.](https://explorer.alephium.org/#/blocks) You can now find hashrate, supply, total transactions, total blocks and average block time live on our explorer page.
 We also added an indicator to display the number of confirmations of a transaction.
 Thanks to heavy work on the back-end, the performance improved on pages with large amounts of transactions and the explorer got a lot quicker!

 <figure id="0200" class="graf graf--figure graf-after--p">
 <img src="image_6578d96769.png" class="graf-image" data-image-id="1*dherAJfF6FxjDCxh4lqKYw.png" data-width="1237" data-height="193" />